logicalor/comfyui_multi_replace/README.md

 ### Connecting Dynamic Values

-Right-click on any find or replace widget and select "Convert to Input" to create a connector that can receive values from other nodes.
+All find/replace pairs are input connectors, making it easy to connect values from other nodes (e.g., text prompts, primitives, or other string outputs).

 ### Chaining Replacers